 Exculpatory clause in a contract

 This clause limits a party’s liability for damage incurred during the performance of the contract obligations.
-For example, if a dry cleaning company includes an exculpatory clause in their service contract, it releases it from liability if clothing is damaged during the dry cleaning process.
+For example, if a dry cleaning company includes an exculpatory clause in its service contract, it releases the company from liability if clothing is damaged during the dry cleaning process.

 Often included in employment contracts, it prohibits employees from working and competing with the employer during a set span of time, like by working with a competitor.
 This clause also mentions states, and regions where the employees cannot compete as well as the relevant scope of the service and skills.

 |Click here to draft an employment contract that you can easily edit, send, and share with your prospective employees.|

 The arbitration clause is included in business contracts because it specifies how the parties can resolve disputes.
 By including the arbitration clause, the parties usually agree to solve issues through arbitration rather than litigation.
 This also specifies that the arbitration will be binding and that both parties must abide by the ruling and cannot appeal in court.

 This clause allows a neutral third party to work with the parties in the contract and is often much less formal than a court proceeding.
 If no mutual understanding is reached, the arbitrator can issue a ruling on the dispute.